 It requires a little assembly but if you followed the detailed assembly guide it shouldn’t take you much longer than 5 minutes to have it ready to use.
 Once you have added some chain oil you can plug it in push the button and start cutting!

-Customers were happy with the 2 year warranty and if they had questions or issues Sun Joe’s customers service was quick to respond.
+Customers were happy with the 2-year warranty and if they had questions or issues Sun Joe’s customer service was quick to respond.

 If you are a homeowner who is looking for an affordable and good quality pole saw this one will fit the bill, especially if you prefer electric, don’t forget to grab some chain oil and a long extension cord to go with your order.